Asset analysis

 We will use an IoT door lock system as a running example throughout risk management.

-Risk assessment is a repeatable process and not just a one-time event.
-It is advisable to conduct it at least once every year or every other year.
+A risk assessment offers a snapshot view of the risks at the current.
+As things change, it is advisable to conduct a risk assessment at least once every year or every other year.
 You should also consider conducting a risk assessment in connection with major changes or before introducing new processes, features, or activities.
-Moreover, define the lifecycle for managing risks, in particular for the risks that are not taken care of immediately.

 Context establishment is the first step in the risk management process.
-The next step is to look into the system under analysis and map the assets that are important for the system/business.
-It is described in more detail in the mapping of assets.
+The next step is to model the system under assessment.
+It is described in more detail in the system modelling.

 The contents described above have been developed in the project: